 An Individual Donor Director may be removed at any time, with or without cause, by the vote of two-thirds (2/3rd) of of the remaining Directors at a meeting called for the purpose of removing the Donor Director and the meeting notice shall state that the purpose, or one of the purposes, of the meeting is the removal of a given Donor Director.

+A Lifetime Donor Director or Foundation Donor Director may be removed only for cause such as failure to make his or her required annual contribution, inability or failure to carry out his or her duties as Director, misconduct, violation of these Bylaws, or unethical behavior by the vote of 2/3rdsof the remaining Directors.

 The Founder Director can be removed by an amendment of these Bylaws or by the vote of 2/3rdsof the remaining Directors when the person is unable to regularly participate in the meetings or is unable to carry out his or her duties as Director.